-For 2021, 59% of the Company's revenues were generated by its marine transportation segment.
+For 2022, 58% of the Company's revenues were generated by KMT.
 The segment's customers include many of the major petrochemical and refining companies that operate in the United States.
 Products transported include intermediate materials used to produce many of the end products used widely by businesses and consumers - plastics, fibers, paints, detergents, oil additives and paper, among others, as well as residual fuel oil, ship bunkers, asphalt, gasoline, diesel fuel, heating oil, crude oil, natural gas condensate and agricultural chemicals.
 Consequently, the Company's marine transportation business is directly affected by the volumes produced by the Company's petroleum, petrochemical and refining customer base.

-The Company's marine transportation segment's revenues for 2021 decreased 6% compared to 2020 and operating income decreased 61%, compared to 2020.
-The decreases for 2021 were primarily due to reduced term and spot pricing in the inland market when compared to 2020.
-The decrease in revenues was partially offset by the increase in the price of diesel fuel and the addition of the Savage Inland Marine, LLC ("Savage") fleet acquired on April 1, 2020.
+KMT's revenues for 2022 increased 22% compared to 2021 and operating income increased 116%, compared to 2021.
+The increases for 2022 were primarily due to improved term and spot pricing and utilization in the inland market when compared to 2021, as well as higher fuel rebills in the inland and coastal markets.
+Revenues and operating income in 2022 were impacted by record low water levels on the Mississippi River during the 2022 fourth quarter, which increased delay days compared to 2021.
+Also, the 2022 first quarter was impacted by the COVID-19 Omicron variant as increased cases of the virus among the Company's mariners led to crewing challenges, lost revenue and increased operating costs.
 Revenues and operating income in 2021 were impacted by Hurricane Ida which shut down almost the entire Southeast Louisiana refinery and chemical complex and key waterways for an extended period of time during the third quarter.
 Winter Storm Uri also heavily impacted the 2021 first quarter with the shutdown of many Gulf Coast refineries and chemical plants for an extended period of time starting in mid-February.
 These emergency shutdowns resulted in significantly reduced liquids production and lower volumes for the Company's inland marine transportation market during the 2021 first quarter.
-The 2021 and 2020 first quarters were also impacted by poor operating conditions including seasonal wind and fog along the Gulf Coast, flooding on the Mississippi River, and various lock closures along the Gulf Intracoastal Waterway, in addition to ice on the Illinois River during the 2021 first quarter and increased shipyard days on large capacity coastal vessels during the 2020 first quarter.
-For 2021 and 2020, the inland tank barge fleet contributed 76% and 78%, respectively, and the coastal fleet contributed 24% and 22%, respectively, of marine transportation revenues.
+For 2022 and 2021, the inland tank barge fleet contributed 79% and 76%, respectively, and the coastal fleet contributed 21% and 24%, respectively, of marine transportation revenues.